 SRS Preferential Sections

 Preferential Sectioning

 The appearance of biological tissue under the microscope always depends on the plane of section (for instance, consider the difference between cross-sections and longitudinal sections through the spinal cord).
 Accordingly, most biological tissue is not isotropic.
 This anisotropy (non-isotropic, i.e., having a preferential direction), however, can influence the results of quantitative histological analyses (for instance, in a cross-section through the spinal cord more nerve fiber transections [i.e., cross-sectional fiber profiles] are found than in a longitudinal section).
 In the earlier days of design-based stereology, this problem was addressed by introducing isotropy in the planes of section, i.e., by preparing “isotropic uniform random” sections or “vertical” sections.
 These methods, however, could rarely be successfully introduced in the field of neuroscience.
-Rather the issue of anisotropy in biological tissue was re-addressed by introducing isotropy in a novel set of design-based stereological methods outlined below.
-Now many design-based stereological methods can be successfully applied on tissue sections with any plane of section.
+Rather the issue of anisotropy in biological tissue was re-addressed by introducing isotropy in a novel set of design-based stereological methods.
+Now many design-based stereological methods can be successfully applied on thick tissue sections with any plane of section.

+SRS Preferential Sections